 Gorgeous and historic Bucharest is Romania’s capital and cultural epicenter.
 It is home to nearly 3 million people and, just as importantly, home to a tangible and living history.
 The past comes alive and blends seamlessly with all of the amenities of the 21st century in this eclectic and vibrant city.

-5. Surprising Natural Features
+1. Surprising Natural Features

-Not content with breathtaking natural lakes, at the city’s center is Lake Cișmigiu, an artificial lake that channels the same tranquil energy of Lakes Herăstrău, Floreasca, Tei, and Colentina to the north.
-Surrounding Lake Cișmigiu are the storied Cișmigiu Gardens which have been frequent haunts for poets, painters, and artists since they opened in 1847.
+Not content with breath-taking natural lakes, at the city’s center is Lake Cișmigiu, an artificial lake that channels the same tranquil energy of Lakes Herăstrău, Floreasca, Tei, and Colentina to the north.
+Surrounding Lake Cișmigiu is the storied Cișmigiu Gardens which have been frequent haunts for poets, painters, and artists since they opened in 1847.

-4. Remarkable Landmarks
+2. Remarkable Landmarks

-Other notable sites include the Arcul de Triumf, built in 1935 and reminiscent of Paris’ Arc de Triomphe; The Romanian Athenaeum building, a symbol of Romanian culture and a European Heritage Site; and the InterContinental Bucharest, a five star hotel of international acclaim that affords unique panoramas of the city.
+Other notable sites include the Arch of Triumph, built-in 1935 and reminiscent of Paris’ Arc de Triomphe; The Romanian Athenaeum building, a symbol of Romanian culture and a European Heritage Site; and the InterContinental Bucharest, a five-star hotel of international acclaim that affords unique panoramas of the city.

 3. Rich Visual and Performing Arts

-The most well-known of museums in Bucharest is the National Museum of Art of Romania.
+The most well-known museum in Bucharest is the National Museum of Art of Romania.
 Located in the royal palace it features a number of notable and historic pieces both national in origin as well as an international collection handpicked by the royal family.

 Bucharest’s extraordinary performing arts scene is also a great reason to visit the richly cultured city; it is widely known to be one of the most developed and strongest aspects of Bucharest’s cultural elements.

-2. Exciting Nightlife
+4. Exciting Nightlife

-Boasting some of the best electronic music clubs in Europe such as Kristal Glam Club and Studio Martin, it may come as a surprise that Bucharest also has a well-developed and prominent jazz and blues scene.
+Boasting some of the best electronic music clubs in Europe such as Kristal Glam Club and Studio Martin, it may come as a surprise that Bucharest also has well-developed and prominent jazz and blues scene.
 Notable jazz hotspots include the famous Green Hours and Art Jazz.

-1. Unbeatable Culture
+5. Unbeatable Culture

 Above all else, Bucharest has a unique culture that must be experienced to be fully appreciated.
 It is a blend of tradition, modernity, and contemporary internationalism.
 With so many competing influences, one would suspect that the natural culture of Bucharest would be stifled.
 This is not the case!

 Instead, the city’s character flourishes and draws strength from its rich diversity.
 From a lively mix of modern and traditional culture to the elegant pairing of modern and traditional architecture, the city doesn’t suffer from its duality: it thrives on it.
-Just like the timeless view of the city’s skyline across Lake Floreasca, Bucharest has to be experienced to be believed.